By Sid Madge, Meee

 I am a total word nut and I love the word joy.
 I can’t even say it without smiling 🙂 For me ‘joy’ is up there with ‘love’.
 It’s visceral.
 We feel these types of words in our body.
 The joy I see in my children’s eyes when we’re playing ‘tuff and rumble’ on the bean bag is better than any present or festive goodie.
 Tuff and rumble is also known as rough and tumble but I like their version better!

 Take a minute to find the joy in the day to day.
 The last few years have been challenging for most of us but even amongst the chaos there has been joy.
 There is always joy in nature.
 Visit the beach, watch a squirrel dart between trees, spend time with a friend.
 Laugh.
 Be mindful, don’t just buy things because you need to buy something.
 Think, what will give this person more joy?
 It may not even be a present.
 Focus on the small gestures that spark joy.
 It is Christmas, after all.

 ABOUT THE AUTHOR

-Sid Madge is founder of Meee (My Education Employment Enterprise) which draws on the best creativity and thinking from the worlds of branding, psychology, neuroscience, education and sociology, to help people achieve extraordinary lives.
+Sid Madge is a transformation and change specialist and founder of Meee.
+Meee draws on the best creativity and thinking from the worlds of branding, psychology, neuroscience, education and sociology, to help people embrace change and achieve extraordinary lives.